wengchonglao0124/Concrete-Packing-Density-PPDM-Model/README.md

 # Usage

+This project aims to develop a 2D dry binary packing model for spheres in order to study for the loosening, wedging and wall effects.
+Computational model for these experiments are developed and conducted to understand the effect that packing density of the binary particles is depended on the size and volume ratios of the particles in random packing.

 A great understanding and knowledge of the particle packing is important and useful to the concrete industries.
 A good packing of concrete ingredients can improve the strength,